Extending Your Stay in the United States

 Find the Best Immigration Attorney to Assist an Employee with Extending a Status

 If you are in the Houston area for employment on a nonimmigrant visa, or you are an employer with an employee here on a nonimmigrant visa, and yourstay needs to be extended past the expiration date, it is absolutely critical to take action.
 Once the legal status expires, the situation becomes much more difficult.
 Kathryn Karam is a skilled Houston employment-based immigration attorney who assists workers with extensions of status.
-Call The Law Office of Kathryn N. Karam, P.C. today at (832) 582-0620 to schedule a consultation.
+Call Karam Immigration Law today at (832) 582-0620 to schedule a consultation.